weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

 ‎
 ‎At the end of the prior lab exercise, if your Outbound connector validation failed and you verified that it was a false-positive error by opening Allan Yoo’s on-premises mailbox to see the test validation email in his Outlook Inbox, then skip to step 5; otherwise, perform steps 3-4 to open Allan’s on-premises mailbox.

-3. If Allan’s Outlook mailbox is not open, then select a new tab in **Internet Explorer** and open **Outlook Web App** by entering the following URL: **https://XXYYZZa.xxxCustomDomainxxx.xxx/owa** (where XXYYZZ is your unique UPN name assigned to your tenant by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider’s custom domain).
+3. If Allan’s Outlook mailbox is not open, then select a new tab in **Edge browser** and open **Outlook Web App** by entering the following URL: **https://XXYYZZa.xxxCustomDomainxxx.xxx/owa** (where XXYYZZ is your unique UPN name assigned to your tenant by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider’s custom domain).
 ‎
 ‎**Note:** If a page is returned indicating **This site is not secure**, select **More information**, and then select **Go on to the webpage (not recommended).** This is due to the certificate issue that was explained at the start of Task 5 in the prior lab exercise.